taniarascia/taniarascia.com/content/posts/2017-08-14-how-to-use-array-methods-in-javascript-accessor-methods.md

   - fundamentals
 ---

-_This post was originally written for [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-array-methods-in-javascript-mutator-methods)_.
+_This article was originally written for [DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-array-methods-in-javascript-mutator-methods)_.

 Arrays in JavaScript consist of a list of elements.
 JavaScript has many useful built-in methods to work with arrays.
 Methods that modify the original array are known as **mutator** methods, and methods that return a new value or representation are known as **accessor** methods.
 In this tutorial, we will focus on accessor methods.